madguy95/docker-postgres-replication/README.md

 You can go https://www.optimadata.nl/blogs/1/nlm8ci-how-to-run-postgres-on-docker-part-3 if you want to know more

 ### Note:
-   - In current time, i'm using postgre ver 12.5 and it's has some different config to previous version.
+   - At the moment I am using postgresql ver 12.5 and it has some different configuration from previous version..

 How was the replication configuration handled until PostgreSQL 11?
 Until PostgreSQL 11, we must create a file named: recovery.conf that contains the following minimalistic parameters.
 If the standby_mode is ON, it is considered to be a standby.